Mosul: 1918 to 1990s

 Mosul's fortunes revived with the discovery of oil in the area, from the late 1920s onward.
 It became a nexus for the movement of oil via truck and pipeline to Turkey and Syria.
 Qyuarrah Refinery was built within about an hour's drive from the city and was used to process tar for road-building projects.
-It was damaged but not destroyed during the Iran–Iraq War.

 The opening of the University of Mosul in 1967 enabled the education of many in the city and surrounding area.
+The Ba'athist government nationalized oil in 1972 and used oil revenues for the city's infrastructure development and diversification of economy.
+Mosul benefited considerably from the development of oilfields in the region.
+It also became a hub for cement, textile and sugar industries.
+However, the city's infrastructure was damaged but not destroyed during the Iran–Iraq War.

-After the 1991 uprisings by the Kurds, Mosul did not fall within the Kurdish-ruled area, but was included in the northern no-fly zone imposed and patrolled by the United States and Britain between 1991 and 2003.
+After the 1991 uprisings, Mosul was included in the northern no-fly zone imposed and patrolled by the United States and the United Kingdom between 1991 and 2003.
 Although this prevented Saddam's forces from mounting large-scale military operations again in the region, it did not stop his regime from implementing a steady policy of "Arabisation" by which the demography of some areas of Nineveh Governorate were gradually changed.
 Despite this program, Mosul and its surrounding towns and villages remained home to a mixture of Arabs, Kurds, Assyrians, Armenians, Turkmens, Shabaks, a few Jews, and isolated populations of Yazidis, Mandeans, Kawliya and Circassians.
 Saddam was able to garrison portions of the 5th Army within Mosul, had Mosul International Airport under military control, and recruited heavily from Mosul for his military's officer corps.
 This may have been because most of the Iraqi Army officers and generals were from Mosul long before the Saddam regime.